ubisoft/mixer/README.md

 </br>

 **Mixer is a Blender addon for real time collaboration in Blender.
-It allows multiple Blender users to work on the same scene at the same time and is developed by the R&D department of Ubisoft Animation Studio.**
+It allows multiple Blender users to work on the same scene at the same time.
+ It was developed by the R&D department of Ubisoft Animation Studio.**

 <p align="center">
   <a href="https://ubisoft-mixer.readthedocs.io" title="Consult the online documentation" target="_blank">